Dialpad is a well-known business phone system, but it’s not the right choice for everyone. Some businesses look for other options for many reasons.

 Delayed or Missed Call Notifications

 A lot of users say Dialpad doesn’t always let them know when they get a call.
 Sometimes, the phone rings an hour late, or the call just shows up as missed without ever ringing.
-That’s a huge problem if you’re waiting on an important call.
+That’s a huge problem if you’re waiting for an important call.

 Poor Customer Support Response Times